Synless/Keyboard/README.md

 # Gaming keypad
-Mechanical keypad using 2x ATMEL32U4, USB HUB and Cherry MX switches.
+Mechanical keypad using 2x ATMEL32U4, USB HUB, Cherry MX switches and a PSVita joystick.

 The final product :